 What I’ve shipped

-Halo is a live children’s bedtime app on iOS and Android.
-Using this workflow, I shipped individual story purchases, support for five languages, and a full performance refactor for older devices in a matter of weeks.
-That was the moment I stopped thinking of AI coding tools as interesting and started treating them as part of my everyday practice.
+Halo is a live children’s bedtime app on iOS and Android, and this workflow helped me ship individual story purchases, support for five languages, and a performance refactor for older devices in a matter of weeks.
+That was the point where AI coding tools stopped feeling like an interesting side experiment and became part of my normal product practice.

-A WordPress translation plugin taught me the more important lesson.
-The first version failed.
-I pointed an LLM at a WordPress codebase without enough structure around context, error handling, or cost monitoring.
-It quietly burned through $250 in API calls before I caught what was happening.
-I rebuilt it from scratch, grounded it in the official plugin docs, tightened the context, and added reporting.
-The second version now handles more than 5,000 posts across ten languages, with a locked glossary for doctrinal terms.
-It works because the supervision got better, not because the model got smarter.
+The more useful lesson came from a WordPress translation plugin, because the first version failed in an expensive way.
+I pointed an LLM at a WordPress codebase without enough structure around context, error handling, or cost monitoring, and it quietly burned through $250 in API calls before I caught the problem.
+I rebuilt the plugin from scratch, grounded the work in the official WordPress plugin docs, narrowed the context, and added reporting.
+The second version now handles more than 5,000 posts across ten languages with a locked glossary for doctrinal terms.
+The model mattered, but the supervision mattered more.

-A room visualizer for real estate moved much more smoothly.
-The job was clear: show buyers what an empty room might look like furnished.
-It was a good reminder that when the problem is concrete and the constraints are visible, these tools can move very quickly.
+A room visualizer for real estate moved much faster because the problem was concrete.
+The job was to show buyers what an empty room might look like furnished, so the product constraint was visible from the start.

-A commenting module for a shared work prototype may be the smallest example, but it captures the shift.
+The commenting module I built for a shared work prototype was smaller, but it captures the same shift in a more everyday way.
 I needed comments directly on the prototype, so I built them.
-That is now a normal sentence in my workflow.
-Example below:
+A few years ago, that sentence would have required more people, more waiting, or a much rougher compromise.

 What prototyping used to mean